DzinVision/GimVic-iOS/README.md

 GimVic-iOS
 ==========

-GimVic application for iOS 7 or higher.
-The app is now outdated.
-Newer app can be found on the app store, however it's closed sourced because of privacy issues.
+GimVic application for iOS 8 or higher.
+Applicaiton provides timetable, substitutes and canteen menu for Gimnazija Vič.

 Copyright and licence
 =====================